henrikstengaard/hstwb-installer/README.md

 Running HstWB Installer in install mode does the following in WinUAE:

-- Boots from temp install directory added as INSTALL: harddrive.
+- Boots from temp install directory added as INSTALLDIR: harddrive.
 - Loads commands resident from DF0: required for installation process.
-- Installs Workbench 3.1 to SYSTEMDIR: from adf files in INSTALL:, if configured to install Workbench.
+- Installs Workbench 3.1 to SYSTEMDIR: from adf files in INSTALLDIR:, if configured to install Workbench.
-- Installs Kickstart roms to SYSTEMDIR:Devs/Kickstarts from rom files in INSTALL:, if configured to install Kickstart.
+- Installs Kickstart roms to SYSTEMDIR:Devs/Kickstarts from rom files in INSTALLDIR:, if configured to install Kickstart.
-- Installs packages from temp packages directory added as PACKAGES: harddrive.
+- Installs packages from temp packages directory added as PACKAGESDIR: harddrive.
 For each package, required assigns is set before installing a package and removed when package is installed.

 When HstWB Installer is done, the image is ready to run in an emulator or on a real Amiga.